albill/albill.github.com/resources/koans/blue-cliff-record.markdown

   "I am tired from sitting for a long time."

-<strong>Hekiganroku - Case 18: The National Teacher's Gravestone</strong>
+### Hekiganroku - Case 18: The National Teacher's Gravestone

-Emperor Shukuso [1] asked Chu, the national teacher,
+Emperor Shukuso <sup>1</sup> asked Chu, the national teacher,

-  "What would you wish me to do after a hundred years ?"
-[2]
+  "What would you wish me to do after a hundred years ?" <sup>2</sup>

 The national teacher said,

-  "Make a seamless gravestone [3] for this old monk."
+  "Make a seamless gravestone <sup>3</sup> for this old monk."

 The emperor said,